 3. Usage instead of User Licenses

 With Acumatica’s approach to pricing your cost is directly associated with your usage and not the amount of users.
 Acumatica looks at the number of monthly transactions to provide an effective measurement of the volume of business you do, along with the amount of storage (for ERP and media data) that you require.
-The transactions taken into consideration include commercial (Sales Orders, Shipments, AR Invoices, Customer Payments, Purchase Orders, Purchase Receipts, AP Bills, and Vendor Payments) and ERP transactions (each time the save button is pushed).
-This is referred to as the License Tier (as seen in the table below), and it allows you to upgrade your solution gradually to match your growth and needs.
+The transactions taken into consideration and put into tiers measured by the highest of the following four: Sales Orders, AR invoices, Purchase Orders, or AP invoice.
+This is referred to as the License Tier and it allows you to upgrade your solution gradually to match your growth and needs.
 So if we consider the example of 5 versus 10 users provided above, with Acumatica it would be cheaper with 10 users because they are using the solution less.

 We know, you read an entire blog about Acumatica pricing and we still haven’t given you a price… not even a ballpark.
 For that we’re sorry!
 We understand your frustration but trust us when we say any ballpark figure you can find on the internet isn’t worth diddly squat until someone has actually sat down with you to dive into your business, your processes, your wants and your needs.
 Gaining insight into the structure of pricing will give you an indication of where you will likely incur more costs, and in most cases Acumatica’s option for unlimited users and licensing tier based on usage give businesses the flexibility they need to drive growth and success.